graphprotocol/graph-improvement-proposals/gips/0057-chain-integration-process.md

 # Abstract

-This GIP proposes a governance-based approach for new blockchains to be integrated by the protocol and supported on The Graph Network mainnet.
+This GIP proposes a governance-based process for teams seeking Graph protocol integration for a new data source like a new blockchain.
+Protocol support for a new data source comes after ensuring a reliable and stable integration with Graph Node and developer-focused GUIs like [Graph Studio](https://thegraph.com/studio/).

 # Motivation